damoncaliber/damoncaliber/README.md

 <p align="center">
   <em>
- As a data analyst with expertise in Spreadsheets, SQL, Python, R, and Power BI,  I enjoy turning raw data into actionable insights that drive meaningful decisions and measurable impact.
-Strong communication, problem-solving, and critical-thinking skills help me collaborate effectively and approach challenges with focus and accountability.
-This portfolio presents the data analysis and data science projects I’ve completed to deepen my skills and share practical, real-world results..
+ Passionate about uncovering insights and solving problems through data, I work with tools such as Spreadsheets, SQL, Python, R, and Power BI to transform raw information into meaningful outcomes that support smart decision-making.
+With strong communication, problem-solving, and critical-thinking abilities, I approach challenges with focus, curiosity, and accountability.

+This portfolio showcases a collection of data analysis, engineering, and science projects developed to deepen my expertise and demonstrate practical, real-world impact.
 <br><br><br>

 </p>